prideout/camera_demo/README.md

 # Longer term ideas

 - Multi-touch support, especially for zoom.
-- Consider adding FREE mode that changes the look-at vectors directly (forward / backward etc)
+- First person mode (sketchfab has this)
 - Demonstrate precision crosshairs for deep zoom, similar to my old blog post.
 - Make a demo that has a "view cube" as seen in tinkercad.
 See `ImGuizmo` for inspiration.